 - Mortality data reveals the average age of females diagnosed with the disease is 71 years.

 - The average age of males diagnosed with mesothelioma is 75 years.

 - Occupations most at risk of developing mesothelioma due to asbestos use include construction, shipbuilding, firefighting, military service, manufacturing, power generation, and chemical refining.

-- People older than 60 years old are ten times more likely to develop mesothelioma than people 40 years or younger.
+- People older than 60 are ten times more likely to develop mesothelioma than those with an average age of 40.

-- The latency period for pleural mesothelioma is between 3 and 6 decades.
+- The long latency period for pleural mesothelioma is between 3 and 6 decades.

-- The latency period for peritoneal mesothelioma is between 2 and 4 decades.
+- The latency period for the peritoneal form of mesothelioma is between 2 and 4 decades.

 - Less than 1% of all diagnosed cancer cases of mesothelioma involve testicular cancer.